Etyop/cheat-engine-hx/README.md

 <h1 align="center">Cheat Engine</h1>

 Cheat Engine HX is a modified version of Cheat Engine to be used with Serial communication through COM ports.
+It is in very early WiP and is not publicly available for the moment.

 # Links